Tutorial 2: Something a little more practical – a web page change detector

 This will also pull in the core Asphalt library as a dependency.

-The code in the following sections should be put in the app
+(app.py).
+The code in the following sections should be put in the app module

 The first task is to set up a loop that periodically retrieves the web page.
-For that, you can adapt code from the aiohttp HTTP client tutorial:
+To that end, you need to set up an asynchronous HTTP client using the httpx library:

 from __future__ import annotations